gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 Taking that approach **skips many steps**, including (and probably most importantly) understanding what is needed.
 When we say “what is needed”, we define this both in terms of:
 * The solution ultimately developed and provided (capability outcomes), **and**
-* How the solution is developed (what are the roles and responsibilities of government and contractor(s) respectively?)
+* _How_ the solution is developed (what are the roles and responsibilities of government and contractor(s) respectively?)

 Before charging ahead with any “contractor shall” statements, let’s take a step back and work on our understanding of what’s actually needed- establishing our needs will inform our strategies and timing for hiring contractor(s) who develop software solutions.
 We have discussed different roles and responsibilities that exist within a software-intensive program before.
 However, we have not yet examined different approaches to acquisitions.
 Here’s what we have already covered:
 1. **A common lexicon and understanding is essential.** If your program is adopting modern software development principles, the importance of the entire acquisition team having a fundamental understanding of modern software practices and processes cannot be overstated.
-1. **Different acquisition approaches are required.** Previous acquisition approaches more often than not were designed to support waterfall acquisitions, not Agile or DevSecOps acquisitions.
+1. **Different acquisition approaches are required.** Previous acquisition approaches more often than not were _designed to support waterfall acquisitions,_ not Agile or DevSecOps acquisitions.
 1. **Many communities and stakeholders need to be involved.** The Defense Acquisition System (DAS) is complex.
 Acquisition processes span all functional disciplines, and in the past acquisition processes have contributed to long cycle times - these cycle times were often measured in years.
 The traditional acquisition lifecycle phases are: analysis, design, development, production, deployment, and sustainment.

 Don’t worry, we won’t go into specific acquisition strategies yet.
-We will cover the Adaptive Acquisition Framework, and the new Software Acquisition Pathway in the second half of Release 3.
+We will cover the Adaptive Acquisition Framework, and the new Software Acquisition Pathway in the second half of Module 103.

 ## Questions To Help You Get Started
 For now, let’s focus on team readiness to move forward with a modern software development program.
 Not all teams and offices are equally prepared for the journey- recognizing that acquiring software is different than modern software development is just the first step.
 The next step is to consider how the program office team will move beyond the terminology and buzzwords.